Create custom Snowflake commerce dashboards

 This will create a tile containing three sections:

-• On the left side you can see all of the databases, schemas, tables, and views you have access to.
+• On the left side you can see all the databases, schemas, tables, and views you have access to.

 • The central worksheet lets you write and edit the queries provided in the articles from this section.